ucsc/events-calendar/docs/become-group-admin.md

 - customizing your group's landing page with additional group information (group's website, social media, etc.)
 - adding a banner image for your group's landing page

-The firs thing to do is ...
+The first thing to do is ...

 ### Create an account